gatsbyjs/gatsby/docs/docs/recipes.md

 5. Run `gatsby-develop` to see the newly generated pages and navigate through them.

-The static page created above has a unique path for navigating to a particular post, a template component for the posts, and a sample GraphQL query to query your Wordpress content.
+> **Note:** The dynamic pages created above have unique paths for navigating to particular posts, a template component for the posts, and a sample GraphQL query to source your Wordpress post content.

 #### Aditional resources